alessiostalla/doplus/MANUAL.md

 ## Overview

-do+ is a high-level, extensible general iteration construct for Common Lisp.
+do+ is a high-level, extensible general iteration construct for Common Lisp, like the built-in LOOP macro and the iterate library.

-do+, like DO and unlike both LOOP and iterate, distinguishes between a
+Unlike LOOP, do+ uses plain Lisp forms to control iteration.

-\"head\" containing the clauses that control various aspects of the iteration (which variables are bound, how they are updated, when the loop stops, etc.), and a body, consisting of user code that is executed on each iteration and that can make use of certain specific operators provided by do+.
+Unlike iterate, do+ does not employ a code walker.

-In other words, the signature of do+ is
+The body of a do+ form consists of clauses that control various aspects of the iteration (which variables are bound, how they are updated, when the loop stops, etc.), intermixed with user code that is executed on each iteration and that can make use of certain specific operators provided by do+.

-**do+** (*clause`*`*) **&body** *body*
+While it is good practice to put iteration control clauses at the top, and user code at the bottom, do+ doesn't enforce any structure, like LOOP and iterate.

-**Clauses are macros**.
+Note that **clauses are macros**.
 The names of built-in clauses, used throughout this document, are symbols in the **doplus** package; user-defined clauses can be defined in other packages as well.